richmahn/en_tn/luk/17/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### Son of Man #####
 Jesus refers to himself as the "Son of Man."
-Every language may not have the ability to have a person refer to himself in the third person.
+Not every language may allow a person to refer to himself in the third person.

 ##### The use of paradox #####

-This is a statement that seems absurd, that appears to contradict itself.
+This is a statement that seems absurd and appears to contradict itself.
 A paradox occurs in this chapter: "Whoever seeks to gain his life will lose it, but whoever loses his life will save it" ([Luke 17:33](./32.md)).

 ## Links: ##